iccmw/iccmw-database/Other/PRIVACY_POLICY.md

 ### 1.1.
 Personal Information:
 We may collect personal information that you voluntarily provide to us when you interact with our website [https://iccmw.org], ICCMW App & ICCMW Admin App.
 This may include your name, email address (Optional), phone number (Optional), address(Optional) information you choose to provide.

 ### 1.2.
-Location:
+Location Data:
-The ICCMW App may access your device's location data to provide location-based services.
+The ICCMW App may access your device's location data to analyze user distribution and improve our services.
+This data is collected only when you grant the app permission to access your location.
+We use Firebase, a third-party service provided by Google, to collect and analyze this data.
+Firebase processes location data in accordance with its own privacy policy, which can be found at [https://policies.google.com/privacy].
+You can control or disable location access through your device settings at any time.

 ## 2. Use of Information:
 ### 2.1.
 Personal Information: